NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

    - The numerical results of Eq. :eq:`Sbound` for uncorrelated inputs may not hold due to the sampling variability and approximation errors.
 If this error is very high, the sensitivity index may not be reliable.
 However, the sensitivity rank between variables is relatively robust.

-Estimation of Sobol indices using Probablistic model-based global sensitivity analysis (PM-GSA)
+Estimation of Sobol indices using Probabilistic model-based global sensitivity analysis (PM-GSA)
 ----------------------------

 GSA is typically computationally expensive.
 High computation cost attributes to the multiple integrations (:math:`d`-dimensional) associated with the variance and expectation operations shown in Eqs. :eq:`Si` and :eq:`SiT`.
-To reduce the computational cost, efficient Monte Carlo methods, stochastic expansion methods, or meta model-based methods can be employed.
+To reduce the computational cost, efficient Monte Carlo methods, stochastic expansion methods, or meta-model-based methods can be employed.
 Among different approaches, the SimCenterUQ engine supports the probability model-based GSA (PM-GSA) framework developed by [Hu2019]_.

 The framework first conducts ordinary MCS to obtain input-output data pairs.
 Then by extracting only a subset dimension of the dataset, the probability distribution of a reduced dimension can be approximated and used for estimating the Sobol index.
 Among different probability distribution models introduced in [Hu2019]_  the Gaussian mixture model is implemented in this engine to approximate this lower dimension distribution.
 For example, to identify 1st order main Sobol index for a variable :math:`x_i`, a bivariate Gaussian mixture model is fitted for the joint probability distribution of :math:`x_i` and :math:`y`, i.e.